Amnaikram/ViT-CAMNet-Model-/README.md

 ## Gradient-weighted Class Activation Mapping (Refer GRADCAM.txt file)

-It provides an interpretable visual explanation of the network’s decision by highlighting the image areas that influenced the prediction the most.
+GRADCAM provides an interpretable visual explanation of the network’s decision by highlighting the image areas that influenced the prediction the most.
 The Label indicates the predicted class and the probabilities associated with each label represent the network’s confidence level in its classification.

-## Results
+# Results

 The current models return the following scores for binary classification (DR vs No DR) on the dataset.
 | Model | Accuracy |